sameer2800/Lightoj-Solutions/README.md

 	similarily ,we can relate our problem to piles problem.in each step a player can move to any position until his oppostion's place. we can assume this as our size of the pile .  and apply xor similarly.

+##Solution 1187 :

+	category : segment trees.
+	suppose given array , 0 0 1 3 0 5 . now the last guy says there are
+	exactly 5 guys taller than him . so he must be 6 -5 = 1 .
+	take an another array 1 2 3 4 5 6 ,and remove 1 from this .
+	new array : 2 3 4 5 6
+	next ,the second last guy says there is no one greater than him ,so he must be 6 , remove this from array . new array : 2 3 4 5 then the next guy says there are 3 guys taller , so he must be 2. then delete 2  , new array : 3 4 5 ...
+	similarily ..continue further ...

+	i used segment tree to construct the array and to delete each element one by one.

 ##Solution 1233 :